Abadpour/connie/README.md

 # Acknowledgement
 I started working on Connie sometime in 2013, while I was a researcher at Epson Edge.
 The publication of the paper and the release of this work is courtesy of the management of Epson Edge.

-# Rights
+# Rights to "Connie"
 This work is open to use by anyone.
 I understand that this is not a proper description of the legal status of this work and intend to resolve this issue shortly.
-In the meantime, use this code, don't blow things up as you are using it, and stay tuned for the update.
+In the meantime, use this code, don't blow things up as you are using it, and stay tuned.